vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 4. From the **SQLCohoDW** virtual machine that you created before the lab, open **Internet Explorer**, and connect to the **Azure Portal**.

+    If you do not have a SQLCohoDW virtual machine, you should verify that you have completed the pre-requite steps in the correct subscription:  https://github.com/Microsoft/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/blob/master/Hands-on%20lab/Before%20the%20lab.md

 5. Navigate to your **CohoDWRG** resource group.
 Then, click on the cohodw logical SQL Server that hosts your Azure SQL Data Warehouse.

     ![In the Resource group name section, cohodw is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image38.png)